 So I did what I always do in crisis.
 I turned to food.
 Well that’s not quite right, I turned to the mind numbing qualities of sugar and let it have it’s delicious ways with me.
 I will probably do it again.

-Trouble is I booked a ski trip two weeks ago to Telluride, Aspen and Vail and now I am staring at my cupboard.
+I booked a ski trip two weeks ago to Telluride, Aspen and Vail and now I am staring at my cupboard.
 I have no shortage of beanies, in fact I probably have the best beanie and sock collection going as neither my feet nor my head have changed size throughout my adult life.

 But I can’t ski in just socks and a beanie, well I could if I still fit into those DC pants.